apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.dns.resolv_conf STRING /etc/resolv.conf

-   Allows to specify which ``resolv.conf`` file to use for finding resolvers.
+   Allows one to specify which ``resolv.conf`` file to use for finding resolvers.
 While the format of this file must be the same as the standard ``resolv.conf`` file, this option allows an administrator to manage the set of resolvers in an external configuration file, without affecting how the rest of the operating system uses DNS.